mdn/content/files/en-us/web/api/videoframe/videoframe/index.md

         - `height`
           - : The height of the frame.
     - `displayWidth`{{Optional_Inline}}
-      - : The width of the `VideoFrame` when displayed after applying aspect ratio adjustments.
+      - : The width of the `VideoFrame` when displayed after applying aspect-ratio adjustments.
     - `displayHeight`{{Optional_Inline}}
-      - : The height of the `VideoFrame` when displayed after applying aspect ratio adjustments.
+      - : The height of the `VideoFrame` when displayed after applying aspect-ratio adjustments.

 The second type of constructor (see above) creates a new {{domxref("VideoFrame")}} from an {{domxref("ArrayBuffer")}}.
 Its parameters are: